Feminist Sweepstakes: Release

 Feminist Sweepstakes was released on October 16, 2001.

-Another version of the album was released on August 24, 2004 with a bonus multimedia track, a different version of "Well, Well, Well" featuring Vaginal Davis.
+Another version of the album was released on August 24, 2004, with a bonus multimedia track, a different version of "Well, Well, Well" featuring Vaginal Davis.

 Reception

 Feminist Sweepstakes has been generally well received by critics, and holds an approval rating of 78 out of 100 on Metacritic based on reviews from 16 critics.

 Mojo reviewer called it "Protest music that doesn't protest too much – a music with such a joy and wit to its outrage that it acquires a universality beyond its subject matter."
 Uncut called it "The catchiest lesson in sexual politics you're likely to hear this season".
 Alternative Press wrote "This is still some of the most original, passionate and listenable music of the year".

-Slightly less favourable was Allison Fields of Pitchfork, who wrote "Feminist Sweepstakes wants to be a terrifically fun album, yet with no deviation from the ceaseless politics and endless drum machine beats, things go stale."
+Slightly less favorable was Allison Fields of Pitchfork, who wrote "Feminist Sweepstakes wants to be a terrifically fun album, yet with no deviation from the ceaseless politics and endless drum machine beats, things go stale."
 Andy Battaglia of The A.V.
 Club wrote "Hanna is a crafty writer who can give song lyrics the weight of a master's thesis, but she often sounds tired and resigned this time out" and that the album "suggests a band less inspired by its own purpose."